whgiles/program_evaluation/7_assignment/README.md

 ## Step 2

-We need an instrument for education, since part of it is endogenous.
+*We need an instrument for education, since part of it is endogenous.
 Do you think the variable `n_kids` (the number of children) would be a valid instrument?
-Does it meet the three requirements of a valid instrument?
+Does it meet the three requirements of a valid instrument?*

-`Education` in endogenous because of association with ability.
+`Education` is endogenous because of association with ability.
-Unfortunately, ability is measurable, and when using the Naive model, left in the error term.
+Unfortunately, ability is not measurable, and when using the Naive model, left in the error term.
 To account for this, we can use the instrumental variable `n_kids`.

 Below are tests for the efficacy of the Instrument Variable.